-We now carry out the details, starting with the definition of the Banach manifold~$\jJ_\epsilon$.
-There are two standard approaches to this: one of them, which is treated in \cite{McDuffSalamon:Jhol}*{\S 3.2}, is to use the space $\jJ^m(M,\omega)$ of $C^m$-smooth almost complex structures for sufficiently large $m \in \NN$ and afterwards argue (using the ideas described in \S\ref{subsec:Taubes} below) that the intersection of all the spaces $\jJ^m_{\reg}(M,\omega)$ gives a Baire subset of~$\jJ(M,\omega)$.
-The disadvantage of this approach is that if $J$ is not smooth, then the Cauchy-Riemann operator will also have only finitely many derivatives: indeed, $\dbar_J u = T u + J(u) \circ Tu \circ j$ involves the composition map
+There are two standard approaches for defining a Banach manifold of perturbed almost complex structures: one of them, which is treated in \cite{McDuffSalamon:Jhol}*{\S 3.2}, is to work in the space $\jJ^m(M,\omega)$ of $C^m$-smooth almost complex structures for sufficiently large $m \in \NN$, and afterwards argue (using the ideas described in \S\ref{subsec:Taubes} below) that the intersection of all the spaces $\jJ^m_{\reg}(M,\omega)$ gives a Baire subset of~$\jJ(M,\omega)$.
+The drawback of this approach is that if $J$ is not smooth, then the Cauchy-Riemann operator will also have only finitely many derivatives: indeed, $\dbar_J u = T u + J(u) \circ Tu \circ j$ involves the composition map

 which may be differentiable but is not smooth unless $J$~is (recall Lemma~\ref{lemma:smoothness}).
-Thus this approach forces one to consider Banach manifolds and maps with only finitely many derivatives, causing an extra headache that we'd hoped to avoid after we proved elliptic regularity in Chapter~\ref{chapter:local}.
+This approach thus forces one to consider Banach manifolds and maps with only finitely many derivatives, causing an extra headache that we'd hoped to avoid after we proved elliptic regularity in Chapter~\ref{chapter:local}.

 The alternative approach is to stay within the smooth context by defining $\jJ_\epsilon$ to be a Banach manifold that admits a continuous inclusion into $\jJ(M,\omega)$: indeed, if $\jJ_\epsilon$ embeds continuously into $\jJ^m(M,\omega)$ for every $m \in \NN$ and $u$ belongs to a Banach manifold such as $W^{k,p}(\Sigma,M)$, then Lemma~\ref{lemma:smoothness} implies that \eqref{eqn:composition} will be smooth.
-Until now, all examples we've seen of Banach spaces that embed continuously into $C^\infty$ have been finite dimensional, and we would find such a space too small to assure the smoothness of the universal moduli space.
-A suitable infinite dimensional example was introduced by Floer \cite{Floer:action}, and has become commonly known as the ``Floer $C_\epsilon$-space''.
+Until now, all examples we've seen of Banach spaces that embed continuously into $C^\infty$ have been finite dimensional, and we would find such a space too small to ensure the smoothness of the universal moduli space.
+A suitable infinite-dimensional example was introduced by Floer \cite{Floer:action}, and has become known commonly as the ``Floer $C_\epsilon$-space''.